Climate emergency

 For more information on what you can do to reduce your emissions, including information around electric vehicle charging, please visit Oxfordshire County Council’s website.

-If you are interested in making your home more energy efficient, there is more information on our website and at Cosy Homes Oxfordshire.
+If you are interested in making your home more energy efficient, there is more information on our website, at Cosy Homes Oxfordshire and at Energy Efficient Homes.